mel-ificent/mel-ificent/README.md

   🎨 I love to paint when I can and try to incorporate my work into my applications

-  🧚 My handle is a nickname my family uses jokingly and still makes me smile to this day
+  🧚 My handle is a family nickname from my childhood

 ⭐ You can learn more about me and what I'm currently working on by visiting my [Portfolio Page](https://mel-ificent.github.io/Portfolio/)